-For a first-time step-by-step guide to the contribution process, please see "Contributing to GitLab".
+For a first-time step-by-step guide to the contribution process, see our Contributing to GitLab page.

 Throughout this guide you will see references to CE and EE for abbreviation.

 Security vulnerability disclosure

-Please report suspected security vulnerabilities in private to
+Report suspected security vulnerabilities in private to

 firstname.lastname@example.org, also see the

 disclosure section on the GitLab.com website.